 One of the most widely known of all programs is TANF or Temporary Aid to Needy Families, formerly known as AFDC.
-With the passage of the Welfare Reform or the Personal Work and Responsibilities Opportunity Reform Act in 1996, all states were required to implement a plan that would reduce reliance on government through stable employment and other methods of self-sufficiency.
-Colorado's State Plan is called Colorado Works.
-There are income and resource criteria that must be met in order to be eligible for Colorado Works.
-There are different types of assistance under this Plan.
-A family could be eligible for Medicaid assistance only or for financial and medicaid assistance.
-Individuals & families eligible for financial benefits under the Colorado Works program must be working or in a work-related activity during the first 24 months of recieving benefits fo their entire case closes.
-Every adult over the age of 18 and receiving benefits as a caretaker has a lifetime maximum of 60 cumulative months of eligibilty.
-Every parent or caretaker relative who receives assistance under Colorado Works is required to engage in work activities.
+With the passage of Welfare Reform, or the Personal Work and Responsibilities Opportunity Reform Act in 1996, all states were required to implement a plan that would reduce reliance on government through stable employment and other methods of self-sufficiency.
+Colorado’s State Plan is called Colorado Works.
+Income criteria must be met in order to be eligible for Colorado Works.
+Individuals and families eligible for financial benefits under the Colorado Works program must be working or in a work-related activity during the first 24 months of receiving benefits or their entire case closes.
+Every adult over the age of 18 and receiving benefits as a caretaker has a lifetime maximum of 60 cumulative months of eligibility.
+Every parent or caretaker relative who receives assistance under Colorado Works is required to engage in an Individual Responsibility Contract, or IRC.
 There are no exemptions.
-Since the inception of Welfare Reform, the statewide caseload has been dramatically reduced.
-At the present time, there are 4 families eligible for financial assistance under Colorado Works in Sedgwick County.
-We also have approximately 90 eligible Medicaid-only cases.
 All expenses accrued under the Colorado Works program are reimbursed at 80%.

-The Low-Income Energy Assistance Program is designed to help families with their heating bills during the winter months.
-Program eligiblity and benefits are based upon income criteria and the actual amount of heating costs a household incurred during the months of Noevember through April of the prior year.
+The Low-Income Energy Assistance Program (LEAP) is designed to help families with their heating bills during the winter months.
+Program eligibility and benefits are based upon income criteria and the actual amount of heating costs a household incurred during the months of November through April of the prior year.
 LEAP is funded 100% by the Federal Government.
 In most cases, the payments are made directly to vendors and not to families.
 Discover Goodwill processes all LEAP applications for Sedgwick County.